seapear/AffinityOnLinux/Guides/Rum/Guide.md

 ```
 Verify once again that your alias is setup correctly by calling it without arguments and checking that you see the same error as before.

+> *If you're using Fish as your default shell, you might have to manage your aliases and environment variables in Fish's configuration files instead of .bashrc.
+For the alias you added, you can define it in Fish by editing `nano ~/.config/fish/config.fish` (create it if it doesn't exist) and adding:*

+> `alias wine-ew-affinity='rum ElementalWarriorWine-x86_64 $HOME/.local/share/wine/prefixes/affinity/`

 ## Wine Prefix configuration

 ### Initialization